 Remove the pressure plate, while protecting the drive plate from falling.

-Wipe flywheel.
+Wipe the flywheel.

 Examination

 Check the condition of the clutch pressure plate.
-The wear marks at the ends of the pressure spring should be half the thickness of the material from which the spring is made (see fig. 5.5).
+The wear marks on the ends of the pressure spring should be half the thickness of the material from which the spring is made (see fig. 5.5).

-Check the end runout of the drive plate, which should be less than 0.8 mm at a distance of 2.5 mm from the outer diameter.
+Check the end runout of the drive disk, which at a distance of 2.5 mm from the outer diameter should be less than 0.8 mm.

 Installation

-Using the HAZET-2174 or AUDI-3176 special drift, center and secure the drive plate on the pressure plate (see fig. 5.8).
+Using a special tool HAZET-2174 or AUDI-3176, center and secure the drive disc on the pressure plate (see fig. 5.8).

 When installing the pressure plate on models with V6 engines, except for the 2.4-I engine, align the marks on the flywheel and the pressure plate housing (see fig. 5.2).

-Remove the mandrel centering the driven disk.
+Remove the mandrel that centers the driven disk.

 Install the gearbox.